rociojoo/RmovementPaperRep/README.md

 The survey was designed to be completely anonymous, meaning that we had no way to know who participated.
 There was no previous selection of the participants and no probabilistic sampling was involved.
 The survey was advertised by Twitter, mailing lists (r-sig-geo and r-sig-ecology), individual emails to researchers and the [lab's website](https://mablab.org/post/2018-08-31-r-movement-review/).

-The survey got exemption from the Institutional Review Board aqt University of Florida (IRB02 Office, Box 112250, University of Florida, Gainesville, FL 32611-2250).
+The survey got exemption from the Institutional Review Board at University of Florida (IRB02 Office, Box 112250, University of Florida, Gainesville, FL 32611-2250).

 A total of 446 people participated in the survey, and 225 answered all four questions.
 To answer all questions the participant had to have tried at least one of the packages.
 In the following sections, we analyze only completed surveys.